 Second, we present new evidence to determine if emissions intensity is priced.
 Unlike almost all studies on climate finance, our tests use information from both the expected and unexpected parts of returns.
 We also exploit predictions on measurement error and omitted variables bias to determine if emissions intensity is priced.
 Finally, we use annual return regressions, which we argue reduce the incidence of measurement error compared with higher frequency regressions.
 In sum, we believe our approach improves the signal-to-noise ratio in determining if emissions intensity is priced.
-While ours is not the first paper attempting to reduce this signal-to-noise ratio (see for instance Berg et al. (2022), Eskildsen et al. (2024), and Pástor et al. (2022), we propose a novel way to do it: using required returns, relying on the unexpected part of realized returns, and exploiting new predictions on measurement error and omitted variables bias.
+While ours is not the first paper attempting to reduce this signal-to-noise ratio (see for instance Berg et al. (2022), Eskildsen et al. (2024), and Pástor et al. (2022)), we propose a novel way to do it: by modeling the unexpected components of realized returns, and by exploiting new predictions on measurement error and omitted variables bias.

-Our results help to reconcile the finding that emissions intensity significantly affects institutional investors demands (Pedersen et al., 2021) by amounts that are large enough to potentially be priced (Bolton and Kacperczyk, 2021), but appear to not be priced.
+Our results help to reconcile the finding that emissions intensity significantly affects institutional investors demands (Pedersen et al., 2021) by amounts that are large enough to potentially be priced (Bolton and Kacperczyk, 2021), but appear to not be priced (Bolton and Kacperczyk, 2021, 2023; Aswani et al., 2024).
 Our tests show that emissions intensity is priced after all.
-These results support theories suggesting that investors' dislike for high carbon emitting firms plays an important role in the ability of emissions intensity to significantly explain stock returns (Pastor et al., 2021; Pedersen et al., 2022; Zerbib, 2022; Oehmke and Opp, 2023), but more analysis is needed to convincingly make this causal claim.
+These results support theories suggesting that investors' dislike for high carbon emitting firms plays an important role in the ability of emissions intensity to significantly explain stock returns (Pastor et al., 2021; Pedersen et al., 2021; Baker et al., 2022; Zerbib,

+2022; Oehmke and Opp, 2023), but more analysis is needed to convincingly make this causal claim.